-The South Downs Way takes us up the side of a hill called Haven Brow, then before you opens up the view of the Seven Sisters.
+The South Downs Way takes you up the side of a hill called Haven Brow.
+Before you opens up the view of the Seven Sisters.

 There are in fact now eight hills as the erosion of the cliffs is in the process of creating an additional rise at Went Hill, just before you reach the Birling Gap.